guiltydogprods/guiltydogprods.github.io/cv.md

 Skills
 ======

 C/C++11, C99 / C11, C#, Assembly Language, Gnm, Vulkan, OpenGL 4.6, GLSL, HLSL, PSSL and OpenCL.
-Experience with the following consoles, PlayStation 4, PlayStation Vita, Playstation 3 (PPU, SPU & RSX) and iOS.
+Experience with the following consoles, PlayStation 4, PlayStation Vita, PlayStation 3 (PPU, SPU & RSX) and iOS.
 Experience developing for PS VR, Oculus Rift, Oculus Quest and HTC Vive on PC.
-Unity and a tiny bit of UE4.
+Private Pilot.

 Interests
 =========

 I enjoy most aspects of game development not just graphics programming.
-Outside of work and programming in general I enjoy walking, kayaking and both making and listening to music.
-I play Guitar in a band called The Gentle Scars.
+Outside of work and programming in general I gained my Private Pilots License with a Single Engine Piston rating in Jun 2024 and plan to continue flying and adding additionl ratings over time.